mandrasch/ddev-wp-groundstation/README.md

 ## Description

-Scared wordpress updates will break your wordpress site?
-Not anymore.
-Use the open source tool DDEV with updraftplus addons, test updates beforehand in a local dev enviroment - without breaking anything on the live website.
-This repository contains a preconfigured DDEV with custom commands.
+Scared a wordpress updates will break your old site?
+Want to play around with your wordpress site locally?
+DDEV pull-wp contains custom DDEV commands for pulling a live website to your local machine with just a single command (at least, this is the goal ;-)).

 ## Prerequisites

 - [DDEV](https://www.ddev.com/ddev-local/) installed on your local machine
 - License for addons: [updraftplus CLI](https://updraftplus.com/shop/wp-cli/) and [updraftplus Migrator](https://updraftplus.com/migrator/)
   (These are also included in [updraftplus premium](https://updraftplus.com/shop/updraftplus-premium/))
-- SSH and rsync on remote server/webspace
-  (Not all webspaces support this)
+- SSH and rsync on remote server/webspace (live website) (Not all webspaces support this unfortunately)

 ## Usage scenarios